 Ask the Expert: Online learning vs. classroom learning

-Online learning can be as good or even better than in-person classroom learning.
+A: Online learning can be as good or even better than in-person classroom learning.
 Research has shown that students in online learning performed better than those receiving face-to-face instruction, but it has to be done right.
+The best online learning combines elements where students go at their own pace, on their own time, and are set up to think deeply and critically about subject matter combined with elements where students go online at the same time and interact with other students, their teacher and content.